snaky666/portfolioA/replit.md

 - **Responsive behavior**:
   * Header icons and search hidden on mobile (< 900px) to keep header clean
   * Footer icons remain visible on all screen sizes
+  * Mobile menu icons appear at bottom of sidebar navigation
   * Mobile menu button appears for navigation
 - All 5 pages updated: index, recipes, lifestyle, about, contact